Song

 How much money does Alone make?

-Alone by Heart is modeled at $120K-$440K/year per year on the artist side, with gross track revenue and ownership context separated below.
+Alone by Heart is estimated at $120K-$440K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Alone is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.